 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the size of a tumor.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given orally to provide better detail and find the exact position of a tumor.
+This dye can be injected into a patient’s vein or given orally (by mouth) to provide better detail and find the exact position of a tumor.
 A radiologist (a doctor who specializes in performing imaging tests to diagnose disease) interprets CT scans.
 CT scans of the chest, abdomen, and pelvis can help find cancer that has spread to the lungs, lymph nodes, and liver.

 Positron emission tomography (PET) scan.
 A PET scan is another imaging test that can help find cancer in the body.
 A small amount of a radioactive substance (called radioactive glucose) is injected into a patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 A nuclear medicine physician interprets the scan.